0ldsk00l/nestopia/README.md

 This project depends on the following libraries: libsdl2, libepoxy, libao, libarchive, zlib

-Optionally, it depends on GTK+3 for the GUI, currently only available on Linux and BSD.
+Optionally, it depends on GTK+3 for the GUI, or notcurses for character-based graphics.
+Both are available only on Linux and BSD.

 ## Installing Dependencies
 Install dependencies required for building on Debian-based Linux distributions: